 The pamphlet makes no reference to the state of Bengal in the east of India.
 Bengal has a large population of Muslims.

-1934 - Mohammed Ali Jinnah takes over the leadership of the Muslim League.
+1934 - Muhammed Ali Jinnah takes over the leadership of the Muslim League.
 Jinnah believes that India is composed of "two nations", one Hindu the other Islamic.

 1935 - Limited self-rule is achieved when the British Parliament passes the Government of India Act.
 The Act gives Indian provinces a system of democratic, autonomous government.

 1937 - In February, after elections under the Government of India Act bring the Congress to power in a majority of the provinces, the Muslim League is faced with a dilemma.
 Jinnah asks for the formation of coalition Congress-Muslim League governments in some of the provinces.
 His request is denied.

 The subsequent clash between the Congress and the Muslim League hardens into a conflict between Hindus and Muslims that will ultimately lead to the partition of India and the creation of Pakistan.

 1938 - Yahya Khan is commissioned as an officer in the Indian Army and posted to the Northwest Frontier Province.
 During the Second World War he serves as an officer in the British Indian 4th Division, seeing action in Iraq, Italy and North Africa.

 1939 - When the Second World War breaks out in September Britain unilaterally declares India's participation on the side of the Allies.
 In response the Congress withdraws from government and decides it will not to support the British war effort unless India is granted complete and immediate independence.
 The Muslim League, however, supports the British during the war.